teukualdieaulia/MomEase-Face-Recognation/projectrekammedis/README.md

 ## Features

-- **Face Recognition Authentication**: Secure and effortless authentication using face recognition, providing a user-friendly login experience.
+- **Face Recognition Authentication**: Secure and effortless authentication using DeepFace, providing a user-friendly login experience.
 - **Comprehensive Medical Record Management**: Record, update, and manage patient data efficiently.
 - **Data Privacy and Security**: Ensures sensitive data is protected and accessible only by authorized users.
 - **User-Friendly Interface**: A clean, intuitive design that allows easy navigation and interaction with records.